 FIGURE 1: Storage replication in a stretch cluster using Storage Replica

 Cluster to Cluster allows replication between two separate clusters, where one cluster synchronously or asynchronously replicates with another cluster.
 This scenario can utilize Storage Spaces Direct, Storage Spaces with shared SAS storage, SAN and iSCSI-attached LUNs.
-It is managed with PowerShell and requires manual intervention for failover.
-Support for Azure Site Recovery of this scenario is scheduled.
+It is managed with Windows Admin Center and PowerShell, and requires manual intervention for failover.

 FIGURE 2: Cluster-to-cluster storage replication using Storage Replica

 Server to server allows synchronous and asynchronous replication between two standalone servers, using Storage Spaces with shared SAS storage, SAN and iSCSI-attached LUNs, and local drives.
-It is managed with PowerShell and the Server Manager Tool, and requires manual intervention for failover.
+It is managed with Windows Admin Center and PowerShell, and requires manual intervention for failover.

 FIGURE 3: Server-to-server storage replication using Storage Replica